somedude72/usaco-practice/README.md

 ## USACO

-This repository's purpose is to document my journey of practicing USACO problems and competeing in contests.
+This repository's purpose is to document my journey of practicing USACO problems and completing in contests.

 ## Repository Structure